mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 end
 array #=> [1,2,3,4,5]
 ```

-Unfortunately there's no quick way to do a range iterator in Javascript (the `(1..5)` above), ***however*** `for` is still very useful if we use it another way.
+THere's just as easy of a trick there's no quick way to do a range iterator in Javascript (the `(1..5)` above), ***however*** `for` is still very useful if we use it another way.
 Remember that while loop from before?
 Here's how we'd cleanly do it in JS:
 ```javascript
 // Javascript
 array = []